By Wonderwall.com Editors

 Weeks later in August 2023, as she continued to heal, Fergie shared on her podcast that she'd named her reconstructed breast "Derek," explaining that personalizing it was a way to help her move forward.
 As for choosing that name, she said, "I don't know.
 It just made me laugh."
 Turning serious, though, she explained, "He is very important; he saved my life. … Now I have a friend, Derek, with me all the time who is protecting me with his shield of armor."

-Fergie is remaining positive.
+Fergie stayed positive in the wake of her second diagnosis.
 "It was thanks to the great vigilance of my dermatologist that the melanoma was detected when it was," she shared on Instagram on Jan.
 22, 2024.
 "Naturally another cancer diagnosis has been a shock but I'm in good spirits and grateful for the many messages of love and support."

 _

 On February 5, 2024, Toby Keith passed away after a three year battle with cancer.
-He leaves behind his wife of four decades and their three children.
+He left behind his wife of four decades and their three children.

 _